-If you receive a notification that one of your scheduled posts failed to send, review the failed post in Publisher .
+If you receive a notification that one of your scheduled posts failed to send, review the failed post in Planner .

 The most common reasons for post failure are that the social account disconnected from Hootsuite, the post is a duplicate, or the post contains abusive content.
 See Troubleshoot a post failure to learn more.

-Scheduled posts automatically adjust for Daylight saving time (DST) according to the time zone selected in your Hootsuite settings.
+Scheduled posts automatically adjust for Daylight saving time (DST) for the time zone selected in your Hootsuite settings.
 For more information, see Change your time zone.

 If your selected time zone observes DST, Hootsuite complies with that observance and adjusts the time at 2AM.